 Data breaches have been a hot topic in the news in recent years, with many large retailers and other consumer-based companies losing customer data during breaches.
 This is why the role of a security analyst is so important.
 Security analysts maintain secure data networks, examine networks for weaknesses, and figure out how to improve the security of data storage.
 This job is expected to become even more important as hackers become more aggressive and sophisticated in their maneuvers.
 Use our search tools to find the criminal just programs online or near you that can help you decide which career path is right for you!

-Security analysts may work in many different industries and settings, making this a fairly versatile job in the criminal justice industry.
+As a security analyst, you may take on a number of job responsibilities and tasks that help you more effectively serve your company's security and networking needs.
+On a regular basis, you may assess your company's network security.
+This may require you to look for sources of potential breaches, test out the security system, and come up with solutions to weak or exposed areas.
+On a day-to-day basis, you may work with managers, other network personnel, and those who work in security.
 Security companies, retailers, and computing companies all hire security analysts to maximize the security of their networks and their data.
 As technology in this field changes and develops, you may be expected to keep up with new developments and integrate them into your company's security practices.

 As you may expect, you need to meet certain requirements to work as a security analyst.
-If you're considering a career in this field, you may want to look into the educational and experience requirements for this job.
 If you're looking for a criminal justice career that allows you to use computing technology to protect against hackers and other security threats, a job in security analysis may be ideal for you!

 In a computer programming degree, you may take in-depth courses on networking, security, and hacking.
 Developing these skills before you start your career may help you get up-to-date on the latest developments in computer security.
 Typically, security analysts must also have extensive on-the-job training.
 This is due to the fact that security procedures and network needs vary quite a bit from company to company, so you must be completely comfortable with a company's security setup before you can manage it.